openstack/python-openstackclient/doc/source/command-objects/service.rst

     List additional fields in output

-    *Identity version 2 only*

-Returns service fields ID and Name, `--long` adds Type and Description to the output.
-When Identity API version 3 is selected all columns are always displayed, `--long` is silently accepted for backward-compatibility.
+Returns service fields ID, Name and Type. :option:`--long` adds Description and Enabled (*Identity version 3 only*) to the output.

 service set
 -----------